 “Herbs can help us through the stages of grief by calming nerves, quieting upsetting thoughts, relaxing muscles, stimulating healthy digestion, boosting the immune system, and encouraging deep, restful sleep.”

 Turning to alcohol or sleeping aids may be a common path for someone during times of heartbreak, but relying on these alone to self-medicate can quickly take a toll on the body and mind.
-Pushing yourself into patterns of dependency, when self-care is really what’s needed, can invite chronic grogginess, dehydration, emotional numbness, digestive upset, cognitive instability, susceptibility to illness, isolation, more insomnia, and magnified anxiety.
+Pushing yourself into patterns of dependency, when self-care is really what’s needed, can invite chronic grogginess, dehydration, emotional numbness, digestive upset, cognitive instability, susceptibility to illness, isolation, more insomnia, and magnified worry.
 Alcohol and pharmaceuticals are strong band-aids that may hide the wound, but they certainly won’t heal it.
 Fully surrendering to grief and allowing yourself to experience the transformation is essential to finding wholeness again.

 Thankfully, there are plant allies growing all around us that support our whole being without causing harm.
 While herbs won’t make the pain or sadness disappear, they will make the grieving process endurable – allowing you to transition to a stronger place, faster and healthier.
 Herbs can help through the stages of grief by calming nerves, quieting upsetting thoughts, relaxing muscles, stimulating healthy digestion, boosting the immune system, and encouraging deep, restful sleep.
 They work to strengthen the body’s innate coping abilities and can carry you through the day-to-day with less suffering and fragility.